 Genealogy at the Los Angeles Public Library

 The following is a brief summary of the holdings of the History and Genealogy Department that would interest genealogists.
 The department has over 150,000 titles in its collections; approximately 45,000 of those are classified as genealogy.
-With the exception of how-to books and baby name books, genealogy books are reference only and must be used in the library.
+With the exception of how-to books and baby name books, genealogy books are reference only and must be used in the Central Library.

 - Census Records